 The Simulation 3D scientific/free challenge is a presentation/demonstration competition that intends to encourage scientific work development and sharing in the context of the Simulation 3D league, allowing the teams to present interesting research work developed using Simspark and RCSSServer3D simulation platform.
 Each team will be given five minutes to present and demonstrate an interesting research topic of their team.
-Teams should deliver to the simulation technical committee a short, one page description of their intended presentation prior to the competitions (deadline: July 19, 1pm) in order to be distributed to all other teams and the jury during the competition.
+Teams should deliver to the simulation technical committee a short, one page description of their intended presentation prior to the competitions (deadline: June 30, 1pm) in order to be distributed to all other teams and the jury during the competition.
 Presentations must be focused on only one significant research topic of the team and should not describe the whole team like in a TDP.
 Presentations, besides describing the scientific issue, must also show a demonstration using the RCSSServer3D simulator.
 Demos should show real-time execution of the simulator, however they may also include pre-recorded videos and demonstrations of other related software tools.
 The winner is found by a voting process.

-Camila Silva (mila.laranjeira@gmail.com) is the responsible for running the scientific/free challenge.
-Detailed Information about the scientific/free Challenge 2015 may be found at: https://dl.dropboxusercontent.com/u/1132618/FreeChallenge 3D 2015.pdf
+We are still looking for a responsible person for running the scientific/free challenge.
+Detailed Information about the scientific/free Challenge may be found at: https://dl.dropboxusercontent.com/u/1132618/FreeChallenge_3D_2015.pdf